-Whether you have to do a speaking exam for work or to study abroad, here at Live-English we believe ‘practice makes perfect’.
+Whether you have to do an English speaking exam for work or to study abroad, here at Live-English we believe ‘practice makes perfect’.
 The more you speak the more confident you will feel.
 Our team of native teachers has a wide range of experience in a variety of English exam formats.
 We can coach you with the right techniques and vocabulary to ensure oral exam success!

 We have condensed the best tips from our most experienced teachers for you to try

-- 1. First, find out what the requirements are for the oral exam.
+- 1. First, find out what the requirements are for the English oral exam.
 How long do you have to speak?
 What types of questions will you be asked?
 Are you allowed to take notes?

 - 2. Next, look for some sample answers.
 What are the examiners looking for?
 How will your answers be graded?